tanin47/tanin47.github.io/_posts/2019-11-29-how-i-take-notes.md

 *My mini Rocketbook with 4-color Frixion pen.
 The notebook is [erasable with wet towel](https://youtu.be/vRHfpKj35Sk?t=260).*

 Noting to-do items is the most important action.
 When someone asks me to do something, I'll never want to forget about it.
 Noting the deadline is as important.
-Write it down.
+I write it down.

 Noting questions makes me more informed.
-If a question pops up in my mind, note it immediately.
+If a question pops up in my mind, I note it immediately.
 No matter how dumb the question seems.
 Don't even think about answering it.
-Just write it down.
+I write it down.

 Though notable info sounds vague, I have a low threshold for it.
 If something surprises me or I didn't know about it before, I write it down.